Cheesecake Factory Original Cheesecake Copycat (Video)

 - Preferably, freeze the cheesecake BEFORE you top it with sour cream.

-- First, make sure the cheesecake has fully cooled and also was refrigerated for at least 6 hours.
+- First, make sure the cake has fully cooled and also was refrigerated for at least 6 hours.

-- Wrap cheesecake tightly with aluminum foil and after with plastic freezer wrap, or place in a heavy-duty freezer bag.
+- Then, wrap it tightly with aluminum foil and after with plastic freezer wrap, or place in a heavy-duty freezer bag.

 - You can also wrap and freeze individual slices.